 We offer two variations of essentially the same product.
-Cameyo Cloud is our fully hosted SaaS solutions that runs on Google Cloud Platform.
-Cameyo Server can be installed in any environment - public or private cloud, hybrid or on-premises.
-Between the two products, Cameyo is the only built for the cloud service that delivers Windows applications to any device in any environment.
+Cameyo Fully-Hosted is our fully-hosted SaaS solutions that runs on Google Cloud.
+Cameyo Self-Hosted can be installed in any environment - public or private cloud, hybrid or on-premises.
+Between the two products, Cameyo is the only built-for-the-cloud service that delivers all of your applications (Windows, Linux, SaaS, and internal web apps) to any device in any environment.

 What is the Automated Trial Service?

 As a cloud native service, we are able to offer innovative solutions such as our Automated Trial Service.
 It gives Independent Software Vendors the ability to offer free trials instantly from their website without making prospective customers install their software.
 The service saves ISVs the cost of the install and support and speeds up the sales cycle.
 For more information, please visit our Cameyo for ISVs page.